stellar-sites/sca/README.md

 ## Gitpod.io
 [Gitpod](https://www.gitpod.io/) is a cloud service for editing a git repository through a browser web IDE.

-## Travis CI
+## Github Actions
-[Travis CI](https://travis-ci.org/) is a continious integration server which can operate on github git repositories.
-It can automatically build production code from source code based on changes commit to a git repository.
+[Github Actions](https://github.com/features/actions/) is a Github based job runner which can be used to automate all sorts of tasks, specifically like building and deploying a website from source code.
+In this case, we first build the static web pages then deploy them to Github Pages, the job is defined [here](https://github.com/stellar-sites/sca/blob/main/.github/workflows/deploy.yml).
+This was previously handled by Travic CI unless it required a monthly payment plan whereas Github Actions provides a limited free tier.

 ## Github Pages
 [Github Pages](https://pages.github.com/) is a free web hosting provider for Github repositories.
 It can only serve static files to the internet and works nicely with the Vuepress static site generator.